What level of qualification will I be studying as a TFS participant?

 September is the preferred start date as it is the start of the College year but participants can commence TfS at any time providing they meet the eligibility criteria.

-Do I get my travel expense to my employer paid every day I’m there?
+Do I get my travel expense to my work placement paid every day I’m there?

 Participants are reimbursed for travel expenses which amount to more than £3 per week.
-This includes travel to College and employer premises.
+This includes travel to College and work placement premises.

 What assistance is there for childcare?

-Participant who makes arrangements for the care of the child(ren) on a fee-paying basis with a carer, childminder, day nursery, or a crèche which is registered with the appropriate authority can apply to be considered for assistance with childcare payments.
+Participants can apply to be considered for assistance with childcare payments where arrangements for the care of the child(ren) are on a fee-paying basis with a carer, childminder, day nursery, or a crèche which is registered with the appropriate authority.